Recto tono

-Recto tono is a Latin phrase used in the context of church liturgy and music.
+Recto tono is a Latin phrase used in the context of Catholic church liturgy and music.
 Recto tono has been described as "the simplest form of church music, a reciting tone.
 One note held for the length of a phrase."
 It literally means "straight" or "uniform" tone.
 In liturgical chanting, recto tono is used to recite without embellishment or elaborate singing.